unsw-restech/restech-docs/docs/glossary.rst

         If you want to run the same job multiple times with slight differences (filenames, data source, etc), then you can create an array job which will submit multiple jobs for you from the one job script.

     Batch Job
         A batch job is a job on a cluster that runs without any further input once it has been submitted.
 Almost all jobs on the cluster are batch jobs.
-All jobs are either batch jobs or :term:`Interactive Jobs`.
+All jobs are either batch jobs or :term:`Interactive Job`.

     Blade
         Some of the compute nodes Katana are called blade servers which allow a higher density of servers in the same space.
 Each blade consists of multiple CPUs with 6 or more cores.